AdrienHallet/OpenSourceStrategies/Synthese.md

 *This example is only the beginning.
 They are many others (killing drones, AI populated kill lists, self-driving lists, ...).
 What code are we willing to do to keep our job ?
 What code are we ashamed about.*

 This example is to show that we are not a cog in the machine. **Market univesity is (allegedly) bullshit.** We have nuances between that market-driven university and the **Humboldtian university** that aims to create better, more responsible people.
 The choice between the two is not binary.
 We can be a bit of both.

+## History of free softwares

+At first, every software was free (besides the expensive hardware).
+Then the commercial softwares came, there was still an exchange of those software around hackers (no internet yet).

+In 1980, in the M.I.T., a new printer arrived (Xerox 9700).
+The queue for the whole building was quite long so a guy wrote a message-system to indicate to the user when the print job was finished.
+The company, on the other hand, copyrighted the source code and the new snippet was not allowed.
+The guy (Richard Stallman) then created the free software movement.

+### The movement
+* Free to use
+* Free to study
+* Free to modify
+* Free to redistribute

+*You are free to use your own definition of freedom.*

+### GNU (GNU is Not Unix)
+* Free operating system
+* Lot of tools without any system
+* GNU/GPL - 1989
+* GNU/Hurd - 1990

+The GPL license is a really important project where every using layer must have the GPL redistribution.
+It kind of "infects" the softwares using it with its license.

+### Linux (GNU/Linux)
+In 1991, Linus Torvalds wrote a mailing list where he asked for feedback on another OS because he was starting his own.
+Linux was born (amen) !
+Only one year after, a first distribution was born (SLS), many other followed (Ubuntu was in 2004).

+### Open source
+Free software are a bit aggressive against copyrighted code.
+The Open Source movement aims to be less political.
+The philosophy is now about efficiency.
+Open Source code allows more people to collaborate, more fixes to happen, ...
+It's better for the software (and it also helps non-free software).

+**FLOSS** : Free Libre Open Source Software

+---
+*Lecture 2*